Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 4. Yucatan Neotropical Rattlesnake

-The Yucatan Neotropical Rattlesnake is another of the Pit Viper family of snakes.
-This species can be found in Mexico, Central America, the Yucatan Peninsula, and all the way up to northern Guatemala.
+The Yucatan Neotropical Rattlesnake is another member of the Pit Viper family.
+This species is found in Mexico, Central America, the Yucatan Peninsula, and northern Guatemala.

-The habitat where this rattlesnake lives is arid.
-As a result, it may hunt in any dry open area, including dry woods, tropical woodlands, and other similar habitats.
+This rattlesnake’s habitat is arid.
+As a result, it may hunt in any dry open area, including dry woods, tropical woodlands, and similar habitats.

 This snake’s name suggests it rattles when it feels threatened, but why does it rattle?

 The Yucatan Neotropical rattlesnake has scales that look rough.
-Similar to how keratin makes our fingernails, it also makes these types of snakes in Mexico.
+Keratin makes these types of snakes in Mexico, similar to how it makes our fingernails.

-The scales on the snake’s tail click against one another when it shakes it quickly from side to side when it becomes hostile.
-This action is what produces the rattlesnake’s well-known sound.
+The scales on the snake’s tail click against one another when it shakes quickly from side to side when it becomes hostile.
+This action produces the rattlesnake’s well-known sound.

 What is the best way to identify the Yucatan Neotropical Rattlesnake?
 Unfortunately, this species has no distinctive pattern to watch out for.